parallax background

 Our Founder

-Bennetta “Bennie” Nelson West has used her business acumen and passion about the value of African American arts and culture to help celebrate and nurture the arts in her community.
+Bennetta “Bennie” Nelson West used her business acumen and passion about the value of African American arts and culture to help celebrate and nurture the arts in her community.
 Born on October 19, 1944 in Memphis, Tennessee, to letter carrier Benjamin H. Nelson, and educator Jeannette Brown Nelson, Nelson West is the Founder of the Memphis Black Arts Alliance, Inc.

 Nelson West earned her bachelor’s degree from now Tuskegee University in Tuskegee, Alabama in 1962.
 She later received her M.S. degree in business administration from Columbia University in New York City in 1979 and pursued both a doctorate in higher education from the University of Memphis between 1986 and 1988.
 While living in New York City, Nelson West became active in the black arts movement where she studied and participated in the theatre, dance, and visual arts industry, settling on a part-time career as a potter operating ClaySpirits Studio in Manhattan.
 Seeking to merge her arts and business interests, Nelson West received additional training in Arts Management from the New School of Social Research in New York City and the Arts Management in Community Institute through the Lila Wallace-Reader’s Digest Fund and the National Guild of Community Schools of the Arts.